 Can't be cut

 Want something you can control from your smartphone or tablet?
 The Monster Smart Iluminescence LED Strip is an excellent choice.
 You can turn it on and off, change the colors, and adjust the brightness, all from the Monster Smart mobile app.
-Not only that, but you can create customizable programs that illuminate, dim, or change color at different times of the day.
+You also can create customizable programs that illuminate, dim, or change color at different times of the day.

 What to Look for in Under-Cabinet Lighting

 The most popular types of under-cabinet lighting include pucks, bars, strips, and tape.
-"Puck lights are popular because they are really affordable and battery-operated, so you don't need to worry about unsightly cords," says Herrera.
-"They provide a more direct spotlight which is great for task lighting but may not be everyone's preference aesthetically."
+"Puck lights are popular because they are really affordable and battery-operated, so you don't need to worry about unsightly cords," says interior designer Elizabeth Herrera, founder of Elizabeth Herrera Design.
+"They provide a more direct spotlight, which is great for task lighting but may not be everyone's preference aesthetically."

-Under-cabinet lights must be plugged into an outlet, hardwired, or use batteries for operation.
-Hardwired designs offer a neat, tidy appearance with no cords or the need to take up a wall outlet.
-"A hardwired under-cabinet light will need to be installed by a professional and is the most expensive option," says Herrera.
+Under-cabinet lights must be plugged into an outlet or hardwired, or use batteries for operation.
+Plug-in options are easy to install but can leave unattractive wires visible that may need to be taped up or concealed.
+Hardwired designs, like this Enbrighten option, offer a neat, tidy appearance with no cords or the need to take up a wall outlet.
+"A hardwired under-cabinet light will need to be installed by a professional and is the most expensive option," Herrera says.
 "The plug-in style won't be as seamless, as you will see cords, but they are typically easy and fast to install."

 Battery-operated lights eliminate the hassle of hardwired installation and don't need to be plugged in.
 However, the batteries will require regular replacement or recharging.